D7Carivs/Trilogy-Bootcamp-Homework/week-14/README.md

 ```

 21. What is the response status code?
+- Response status code is 200

 22. What web server is handling this HTTP response?
+- Apache Web server is handling the HTTP response.

 23. Does this response have a user session associated to it?
+- This response has session ID=5 associated with it.

 24. What kind of content is likely to be in the [page content] response body?
+- Page configuration content is likely in the response body.

 25. If your class covered security headers, what security request headers have been included?
+- Strict-Transport-Security: max-age=31536000; includeSubDomains
 #### Monoliths and Microservices

 Answer the following questions about monoliths and microservices: